 Other elements of Bikaner Havelis

 Most Havelis have some bas-reliefs.
 The entrance door has a Hindu deity carved or painted.
-The rest of the walls sometimes have rich & royal of the English sculpted, though most walls carry primarily ornamental designs.
-A nameplate always tells you to whom it belongs to and when it was built.
+The rest of the walls sometimes have rich & royal English sculpted, though most walls carry primarily ornamental designs.
+A nameplate always tells you to whom it belongs and when it was built.
 Most of them are less than 100 years old, built in the 1920s.

 The facades have ornate doors and windows, but the real entrance is usually a narrow flight of stairs leading to the main door.
 The width is such that it is difficult for more than one person to take the stairs at once.
 The doors are lovely, usually very ornate and displaying the taste of the owner.

 A couple of them that I could get into had a central courtyard, no matter how small it is – it is always there.
 This courtyard is the vantage point – visible from all other parts, except the basements of course.

 Each Haveli has the 1-2 level of basements and 3-4 stories above the ground, making them 5-6 stories tall.
 Haphazard staircases take you to different levels.
 You have to really know well to be able to move up and down.
 Was it a security feature or a lack of planning – we can only guess.

 Wall Murals or Paintings

 The walls and ceilings have paintings all over them.
 The niches on the walls are decorated and usually, carry the painting of a deity.
 The ceilings have ornamental designs in bright colors.
-At Sopani Haveli, we saw the Raja Ravi Varma style paintings of Saraswati & Lakshmi.
-Most paintings are done on the white wall with predominantly blue and red color.
+At Sopani Haveli, we saw the Raja Ravi Varma-style paintings of Saraswati & Lakshmi.
+Most paintings are done on the white wall with predominantly blue and red colors.

 Unfortunately, most of them are lying empty and closed with no access.
-You can only wonder how the interiors of these grand houses look like.
+You can only wonder what the interiors of these grand houses look like.